Watch a Free Webinar from YU Wurzweiler

 Professor Henshaw oversees the Certificate in Trauma-Informed Practice and chairs several courses in the Wurzweiler School of Social Work at Yeshiva University, including the trauma course sequence, coping with loss and eating disorders.
 She also teaches the trauma course in the DSW program at Wurzweiler.

 Dr. Henshaw is currently lead researcher among a team of faculty and doctoral students investigating secondary and shared trauma among MSW students related to COVID-19 and their field placements.
-She applies a trauma-informed lens in every aspect of her teaching, research and practice.
+She applies trauma-informed care principles in every aspect of her teaching, research and practice.
 She remains committed to serving as a critical ally and dismantling oppression in all spaces.

 Your Education Can Empower Students